berkanbugday/motorove/apps/mobile/src/docs/README-ENVIRONMENTS.md

 1. `.env.dev` - Development environment configuration
 2. `.env.staging` - Staging environment configuration
-3. `.env.prod` - Production environment configuration
+3. `.env` - Production environment configuration

 These files are not committed to the repository for security reasons.
 You need to create them based on the examples provided.